Canary Islands volcano: New vent opens, more people flee | DW | 21.09.2021

 The new vent is 900 meters (3,000 feet) north of the Cumbre Vieja national park, where the volcano first erupted.
 It emerged after a 4.1 magnitude earthquake late Monday, the Involcan volcanology institute said.

-Rivers of lava, as much as six meters (nearly 20 feet) high, rolled down hillsides, burning and crushing everything in their path and affecting nearly 400 farms.
+Rivers of lava, as much as 6 meters high, rolled down hillsides, burning and crushing everything in their path and affecting nearly 400 farms.

 By Tuesday, lava had covered 103 hectares (about 260 acres) of terrain, according to the European Union's Earth Observation Program, Copernicus.

-So far, about 6,000 people on La Palma have been evacuated, and 183 houses damaged, government spokeswoman Isabel Rodriguez said after a Cabinet meeting in Madrid.
+So far, about 6,000 people on La Palma have been evacuated, and 183 houses have been damaged, government spokeswoman Isabel Rodriguez said after a Cabinet meeting in Madrid.

 No casualties have been reported.